 If your kids want a cute spring craft idea, this paper plate chick craft is perfect!

 This little hatching chick can be used for lots of different occasions.
-It’s perfect as an easy chick craft idea for spring or even for farm animal unit studies.
+It’s perfect as an easy chick craft idea for springtime or even for farm animal unit studies.

 We’ve included a free printable template for this chick so you can make it without any problems.
 Your kids can make it at home or in the classroom!
 Because there aren’t many pieces, this craft is great for preschool, kindergarten, and elementary children.